 Existing system: Fuzzy geospatial models or the missing data results in the spread, or even the increase of errors.

 Proposed system: The flexibility and scalability of the NoSQL system.
-Using map reduced programming model and fuzzy logic, we reduced the error rate in the bigdata environment.
+Using map reduced programming model and fuzzy logic, we reduced the calculation simulink in the bigdata environment.

 Who are your customers